solodit/solodit_content/reports/Trust Security/2023-01-08-Ninja Yield Farming v3.md

 Accepted.
 We updated PoolInfo.accRewardPerShare to uint256.

 ## Low Risk
-### TRST-L-1 when using fee-on-transfer tokens in VaultV3, capacity is limited below
+### TRST-L-1 when using fee-on-transfer tokens in VaultV3, capacity is limited below underlyingCap

 **Description:**
 Vault V3 documentation states it accounts properly for fee-on-transfer tokens.
 It calculates